-A is eligible to request a ruling under section 877 because he became at birth a citizen of both the United States and Country B and continues to be a citizen of Country B. See sections 877(c)(2)(A)(i) and (c)(2)(B).
+A is eligible to request a ruling under section 877 because she became at birth a citizen of both the United States and Country C and continues to be a citizen of Country C, the country in which her husband has citizenship and parents were born.
+See sections 877(c)(2)(A)(i) and (ii).